 In addition to the objective indicators for impairment, available-for-sale investments in equity instruments, such as participating interests, also involve objective indications for impairment if the cost persistently exceeds the realisable value, that is, if the fair value is for more than nine months significantly lower (over 25%) than the cost.
-If there are objective indications for impairment with regard to available-for-sale investments, the difference between the cost and the current fair value, reduced by any impairments recognised earlier, is first deducted from equity (revaluation reserve for Financial assets available-for-sale) and recognised under Impairments in the income statement.
+If there are objective indications for impairment with regard to available-for-sale investments, the difference between the cost and the current fair value, reduced by any impairments recognised earlier, is first deducted from equity (revaluation reserve for financial assets available-for-sale) and recognised under Impairments in the income statement.

 Investments in debt instruments, such as interest-bearing securities, are assessed for impairment if there are objective indications of financial problems at the counterparty, the loss of a market or other indications.
-With regard to available-for-sale investments, any impairment in equity (revaluation reserve for Financial assets available-for-sale) is first written off against the Impairments item in the income statement.
+With regard to available-for-sale investments, any impairment in equity (revaluation reserve for Financial assets available-for-sale) is first written off against the Impairments item in the income statement, charged to the carrying amount and/or credited to the revaluation reserve in equity.